Principals

 User accounts

-A user account is an entity that identifies an end user of the Intelligent Risk Platform.
+A user account is an entity that identifies a single end user of an Intelligent Risk Platform application.

 The user account defines the credentials (user name and password) that enable an end user to log into an Intelligent Risk Platform application, e.g. ExposureIQ, Risk Modeler, TreatyIQ, or UnderwriteIQ.